 Where Blitz falls short:

-• Post-game analysis is shallow compared to Mobalytics GPI
+- Post-game analysis is lighter than Mobalytics GPI

 Best for: Casual to mid-level players who want the fastest, most frictionless champion select experience without installing Overwolf.
 Blitz is the “set it and forget it” option — it handles the pre-game setup automatically so you can focus on playing.
 If ads are a dealbreaker for you, the premium subscription resolves most of the friction.

-A standalone version was introduced recently (no longer Overwolf-only), but most of the userbase still installs via Overwolf.
+A standalone version was introduced recently (no longer Overwolf-only), which addresses the most common objection to installing it.

 What Porofessor does well:

-• Pre-game scouting remains best-in-class when it works: champion pools, recent performance, and live rank data
+- Pre-game scouting is best-in-class: champion pools, recent performance, and live rank data

 Where Porofessor falls short:

-• Riot Streamer Mode undermines the scouting feature that made it essential
+- Riot Streamer Mode limits the scouting feature that made it essential — opted-out opponents can’t be profiled

-If you’re already frustrated with Porofessor’s instability, our list of Porofessor alternatives in 2026 covers the best replacements with similar scouting capabilities.
+If you’re weighing other options, our list of Porofessor alternatives in 2026 covers the best replacements with similar scouting capabilities.

 buildzcrank — Real-Time AI Build Recommendations